The nation’s capital is filled with free family activities and things for kids to do.

 Fly with the stars at the Steven F. Udvar-Hazy Center

 Opened in 2003, the Steven F. Udvar-Hazy Center serves as a partner facility to the National Air and Space Museum.
 Located at 14390 Air and Space Museum Parkway in Chantilly, Va., just minutes from Washington Dulles International Airport, the Center consists of two hangars—the Boeing Aviation Hangar and the James S. McDonnell Space Hangar—which house dozens of aircraft and spacecraft.
 Some of the most notable include the Lockheed SR-71 Blackbird, a Concorde and the space shuttle Discovery.
-Visit the museum's website for info on timed entry and safety protocols.
+Visit the museum's website for info on open hours and safety protocols.

 Watch planes take off and land at Gravelly Point